-POTENTIAL IMPA CTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, Flora and Fauna The site is not within any areas designated for their international, national or local nature conservation importance.
-However it is within 2km of the Firth of Forth SPA, SSSI and Ramsar site.
-The site is potentially used by curlew, golden plover, grey plover, lapwing, oystercatcher, pink footed goose, redshank, and at this stage the site is screened in for consideration through the Habitats Regulation o/?
-Appraisal (HRA) process, though it might be possible to screen it out at a later stage.
-Population The site's development would widen employment opportunities for the local population.
-It is reasonably accessible by active travel or public transport. +
+POTENTIAL IMPACTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, Flora and Fauna The site is not within any areas designated for its International, National or Local nature conservation importance.
+The site is approximately 3.5km from the Firth of Forth SPA, SSSI and Ramsar site.
+At this stage the site is screened in for consideration through the Habitats Regulation Appraisal (HRA) process, though it might be possible to screen it out at a later stage.
+There are small areas of priority habitat (Dense Scrub, Neutral Grassland and Marshy Grassland) distributed within the centre of the site.
+These should be avoided in any new development, which may also be able to extend habitat networks through the site. o/?
+Population The site would provide housing, including an element of affordable housing to help meet local need.
+Its development may make a +/?